-Most of the year-over-year changes in total substance use disorder services expenditures has been driven by the availability of federal funding, including the new State Opioid Response grant.
+Most of the year-over-year changes in total substance use disorder services expenditures has been driven by the availability of federal funding, including the new State Opioid Response grant and state restricted opioid settlement funds.
 Medicaid substance use disorder services funding has also begun to increase.